 Shortly after the launch of Roku, Netflix announced partnership with Microsoft.
 As part of the partnership Netflix developed a native app for the game console Microsoft XBox 360.
 This gave access to XBox Live Gold Members access to Netflix on their television via their game console.
 For Netflix it meant that the market of 12 million XBox Live members was opened up, whereas for Microsoft could market their XBox for the million Netflix subscribers.
 The deal required Netflix to maintain the streaming video technology exclusively to XBox for an year.
 Subsequent to that Netflix would develop a Blu-ray disk based streaming video solution for Sony’s Playstation.
 The company would later go on to generalize the software platform they developed for DVD players to enable Netflix integration via Software Development Kits (SDKs).
 This also meant that as Smart TVs emerged and prevalence of streaming video over the internet developed over the years, Netflix was essentially prepared and could offer easy integrations.

-Shift to the Cloud
+History of Netflix: Shift to the Cloud

 First Major Content Licensing Deal